Berto presented Sky & Pure, a product line that showcases its brand-new Greenpeace Detox-approved dyeing process, at Bluezone in Munich last week.

 The Italian mill developed new dyeing systems that can achieve intense casts that are still easy to wash.

-The dyes, Sky and Blue, require a lower number off dying tanks.With the tagline, ‘A new era of indigo,’ the dyes require less consumption of H20 and electricity, and less treatments on the garments.
+The dyes, Sky and Pure, require a lower number off dying tanks.With the tagline, ‘A new era of indigo,’ the dyes require less consumption of H20 and electricity, and less treatments on the garments.
 The result is denim in a broad range of colors from light blue to black/gray.

 Despite its recent nostalgic collections like Heritage Rewind, which spotlights heavy fabrics in 70s shades, and its 130th anniversary collection with Ma Va’, Berto continues to enhance its forward-thinking sustainable supply chain.
 The mill says being an “eco-sustainable company is not an arrival point, but a shared value.”